2 min read

 UGM Camp & Youth Outreach

-With the establishment of the UGM Youth Outreach program becoming a reality, UGM Camp was launched in 1988, initially hosted at Riverview Bible Camp.
-The approach was simple: 25 boys, 25 girls, one weekend, and a lot of prayer.
+As another branch of UGM’s growing Youth Outreach ministry, UGM Camp launched in 1988, initially hosted at Riverview Bible Camp.
+The model was simple: 25 boys, 25 girls, one weekend, and a lot of prayer.
 Volunteers were few, but God kept providing.
-A partnership with Brother Ray’s church brought music, leaders, and discipleship support.
+Church partnership brought music, leaders, and discipleship support.

 Since the late 80s, the Mission has worked to serve Spokane’s underprivileged kids through a summer camp experience.
 However, the staff recognized a need to extend their involvement beyond the summer and began exploring more effective ways to reach children in the community.

-Jim Hatch’s experience with D.A.R.E. involved working in classrooms where he frequently heard teachers and counselors request year-round activities.
-After retiring from law enforcement, Hatch joined the Mission staff to develop such a program.
+Jim Hatch, a former police officer and UGM volunteer, spent time in classrooms with the D.A.R.E. program, where he often heard teachers and counselors ask for activities that would last all year.
+After he retired from law enforcement, Hatch joined the Mission staff to help create such a program.
 “Our goal,” he said, “is to create a program that supports kids every week.
 The need in Spokane is great—we have one of the highest poverty rates in Washington.”
-UGM intentionally moved into year-round, youth-focused outreach.
+UGM made a deliberate shift to focus on youth outreach throughout the year.
 “The chance to make a lasting difference in children’s lives is enormous.”
-And Hatch’s optimism proved true!

 The Big Move